yanis-trn/Active_losses_Swissgrid/approach.md

 Allows to manage project dependencies and packages properly.
 An environment.yaml file is created for easily exporting the active_loss virtual environment.

 ### 2.Setting up version control
-Setting up of a git repository with best parctices, including commits with relevant messages.
+Setting up of a git repository with best practices, including commits with relevant messages.

 ### 3.Code structure
 **file structure:** establishing a clear and intuitive file structure with related files grouped together.